Doug Carter: Suicide attempt

 On 29 November 2011 it was announced that Steph Roach (Carley Stenson) would return as part of a "Doug-centric episode" as a spirit when Doug "starts to feel lonely and depressed" in the lead up to Christmas and begins questioning whether his life is worth living.
 Doug decides to jump from a bridge but "then finds himself back at his flat with the heavenly vision of Steph before him".
 Steph begins trying to convince Doug of his positive impact on the lives of those living in the village.
-Brennan put Doug's depression down to Doug feeling as if he doesn't belong in the village.
+Brennan put Doug's depression down to Doug feeling as if he does not belong in the village.
 After Doug meets Jodie Wilde (Montana Manning) he attempts to kiss her but is rejected.
 Brennan said this leaves Doug feeling "rejected and embarrassed".
 Brennan said Doug being able to see how the village would have differed without him "has a big impact on him".
 He felt that it showed Doug that he does have a place in the village and will "give him a new perspective on life".